alecsargood/Dissertation_Julia/README.md

 Below is an overview of the code used to generate the figures in the given paper:

 Figure 1: Produced uisng the 'Distributions.m' script - by setting the relevant parameter values and running the script (sections).

+Figure 2: Produced using the 'TuringSpace.m' script - running either section 1 or 2 of the code for the relevant model kinetics, then running section 3 to
+          compute and plot the Turing space.

+Figures 3 and 4: Produced using the 'fixed.m' script - running the first section to pick the model, followed by the second section titled 'Bifurcation
+                 diagram' with the selected parameter values.

+Figure 5:

+Figure 6: Produced using the 'fixed.m' script - running the first section to pick the model, fillowed by the third section title 'Dispersion relation' with
+          the selected parameter values.